7 Good Reasons To Eat Bugs

 Some people love eating bugs and have acquired quite a liking to them – they have compared the taste of everyday foods that we know.

 Insects can be pan-fried, boiled, sautéed, roasted, or baked with a bit of oil and salt.
-They can also be made into flour and used for bars, breads, crackers and cookies.
+They can also be made into flour and used for bars, bread, crackers, and cookies.

 Deep Fried Tarantula tastes like crispy chicken.